Skip links

 For combining breathwork with brainwave entrainment music, I recommend trying Soma Breath.

-Find Your Effortless Theta State
+Tapping Into The Effortless Theta Flow State

 When you first wake up in the morning, chances are you’re in a theta state of mind.
 But too often that’s the last you’ll see of it until your head hits the pillow later that night.
 Brief periods at the end of each day.